James Fowler biography and books

 The Fowler family consisted of James’ sister Margaret, grandmother Smythie Hadley Haworth, older cousin Arthur Stuart and second sister Nina Elizabeth.
 His grandmother had no house of her own and lived alternately with her four children.
 While staying at Fowler’s family, she taught James early school lessons.
 She had been a teacher before that.

 He later wrote about his grandmother being the reason he went to study history.
 Her fascination with history largely stemmed from her stories about life and past times.
-He always listened carefully to the stories, which is an important part of his later theory of faith development.
+He always listened carefully to the stories, which is an important part of his later Stages of Faith theory.

 During his youth, United Methodist ministers were reassigned every four years.
 This meant that he had to move regularly with the family.
 He was born in Reidsville, two years later he moved to Concord, then to Spruce Pine and then to Forest City.
 Only later did he realize the sacrifices he had to make.
 He wrote: “I had to cauterize my heart in leaving behind good friends”.